First Unitarian New Choir Member Guide - Service Particulars

 file out into the center aisle, two at a time, spacing yourselves approximately 2 pews apart, facing forward.

-At the end of the candlelighter's sentences, the choir will then face each other, and the soloist will begin the introit and the choir will join in.
+At the end of the candlelighter's sentences, the choir will then turn to face each other, and the soloist will begin the introit and the choir will join in.

 The choir members are facing each other in the aisle, however having taken a small step to the left in order to be looking in between the adjacent members facing you.
 This achieves a staggering so that we're not just "singing to each other."

-At the conclusion of the introit, return to facing forward.
+At the conclusion of the introit, rotate back to facing forward.

 Processional Hymn